cal-itp/mobility-marketplace/_posts/blanks/glossary-of-key-terms.md

 **EPAY**: The State of California’s [Master Agreement](#master-agreement) for procuring a [payment-processing service](#payment-processor).
 Maintained by the Department of General Service ([DGS](#dgs)), EPAY XXis openXX to all transit providers for upgrading payment processors for Cal-ITP.

-**Fare calculation software**: Back-office software that recognizes riders’ contactless payment methods and calculates the best fare for each trip based on distance traveled, reduced-fare eligibility, and number of trips completed per day/week/month (for [fare capping](#fare-capping).
+**Fare calculation software**: Back-office software that recognizes riders’ contactless payment methods and calculates the best fare for each trip based on distance traveled, reduced-fare eligibility, and number of trips completed per day/week/month (for [fare capping](#fare-capping)).

 <a name="fare-capping"></a>**Fare capping**: A fare policy that allows a rider to pay-as-you-go and limits the maximum amount a rider will pay to the cost of an unlimited-ride pass (daily, weekly, or monthly).
 Once a rider hits the price of that pass, they will no longer be charged for additional trips during that time period.